xanadu314/deepSep/README.md

     -hidden_size 768
 ```

-Based on the above command, the neural network model will be tested based on the `data/test.csv`, and the test results will be stored in the automatically generated `test_output` folder.
+Based on the above command, the neural network model will be tested based on the `test_sample.csv`, and the test results will be stored in the automatically generated `test_output` folder.

 ## 5. Prediction
 <!-- Run deepSep with test.py and homology.py. -->